Case Companion - Adult

 Once the District Attorney's Office files a charging instrument, the prosecution begins.
 The first step in the prosecution process is called an "arraignment," which is the first court appearance in a criminal case.

-Most arraignments happen at 2:00 pm or 2:30 pm in the Justice Center, located at 1120 SW 3rd Ave, Portland, on the business day after an arrest has been made.
+Most arraignments happen in the Justice Center, located at 1120 SW 3rd Ave, Portland, on the business day after an arrest has been made.
 At arraignment the following four things will happen:

-- The court will set the next court date, and
+- The court will set the next court date.

 - The court will make a release decision and set "conditions of release".